Ficool

 Sophia gave a slight smile.
 "That's why studying together is so much better."

 And so, we began.
 Day after day, page after page.
-Sophia took the lead in medicine, quietly and patiently correcting our mistakes.
+Sophia took the lead in medical fundamentals, quietly and patiently correcting our mistakes.
 Andrew was quick and knowledgeable in geography.
 He even drew maps from memory just to test me.
 When it came to tactics, I took over.

-I drew lines on paper, moved coins to show locations, and explained the same scenario five different ways.
+I drew lines on paper, moved coins to indicate locations, and explained the names of the tactics and how they work together.
+I also explained the same scenario five different ways.
 Sophia had told me before that she never understood tactics.
-But now, in the middle of our second day, she suddenly sat up straighter and spoke.
+But now, in the middle of our second day, she suddenly sat up straighter and spoke up.

 "...wait.
 This is actually simple."